 Following the 2000-2001 Warintza drilling, three mineral resource estimates were prepared in 2001 and 2005 for the Warintza Central deposit (Vaca and León, 2001 and Suárez, 2005).
-None of these early estimates were prepared in compliance with NI 43-101 and all of them were superseded by later NI 43-101-compliant estimates.
+None of these early estimates were prepared in accordance with NI 43-101 and all of them were superseded by later estimates prepared in accordance with NI 43-101-.
 As such, they are not considered significant and are not discussed further.